 Here, we develop a consistency measure that has two functions: on one hand, it allows researchers to gauge whether they have collected enough data of a certain interaction type to warrant including that interaction type in their analyses, either in a social network or when creating relationship indices.
 On the other hand, it allows us to compare interaction types within and between species regarding their predictability.
-Consistency should be high if individuals regularly choose the same partners for the same interaction type and observing the individual at one point in time allows for accurate predictions of their behaviour later.
+Consistency should be high if individuals regularly choose the same partners for the same interaction type and observing an individual at one point in time allows for accurate predictions of its behaviour later.
 Low consistency can arise if individuals show weak partner preference or preference changes over time, or if insufficient data are available.